prashanttiw/pramana/CONTRIBUTING.md

 Contributors who violate this code of conduct may be temporarily or permanently banned from the project.

 **Report violations to:** [maintainer contact information]

 ---

+## Security Vulnerabilities

+### Responsible Disclosure

+We take security seriously.
+If you discover a security vulnerability in Pramana, **please do NOT report it publicly** via GitHub issues or discussions.

+### How to Report Security Issues

+Instead, please email your findings directly to:

+📧 **hook.crook1@gmail.com**

+Include the following information:

+- **Description**: Clear description of the vulnerability
+- **Affected Version(s)**: Which version(s) of Pramana are affected?
+- **Proof of Concept**: Steps to reproduce or code demonstrating the issue
+- **Potential Impact**: What's the severity?
+Who could be affected?
+- **Suggested Fix**: (Optional) If you have a suggested patch

+### Security Response Timeline

+- **48 hours**: Initial acknowledgment of your report
+- **7 days**: Confirmation of the issue and proposed timeline for fix
+- **30 days**: Target for releasing a patched version
+- **Public Disclosure**: After patch release, we'll publicly acknowledge the fix and credit the reporter

+### What Qualifies as a Security Issue?

+✅ **Report privately:**
+- Algorithm flaws that could lead to invalid validation acceptance
+- Checksum bypass techniques
+- Input injection vulnerabilities
+- Dependency vulnerabilities affecting security

+❌ **OK to report publicly:**
+- Generic bugs
+- Documentation typos
+- Test failures
+- Performance issues

+Thank you for helping keep Pramana secure! 🔒

+---